 Suzuki-rōshi: Yeah, I know.
 Anyway, old fox appeared [laughs], right here.
 So we have to discuss about the old fox.
-It appeared last time and still, you know, almost vanished [laughs]-almost.
+It appeared last time and still almost vanished [laughs]-almost.
 If you practice zazen tomorrow evening, it will go [laughs, laughter].
 Something like that, okay?
-It is impossible to, you know, to explain it fully.
+It is impossible to explain it fully.
 It is not something which is possible to explain from the beginning.